Esslingen am Neckar: Migration and Merovingian period

-There are so far no findings from the early Alemanni period, which do exist on the Filder (uplands) nearby.
+There are so far no findings from the early period of Alemannic rule in the area, which do exist on the Filder (uplands) nearby.
 There are findings in Rüdern which suggest a rich grave with eastern influence, including, for example, a set of three-winged spear heads.
 The ending "-ingen" indicates a group of people wherein a man named Azzilo, Hezzilo or Hetsilo was landlord and family patriarch played an influential role.
 This means the city's name originally meant: "the peoples of Azzilo".
 This name, for the first time documented in 856 as Ezlinga and 866 as Hetsilinga ended up becoming today's Esslingen.

 In the 6th century, the Alemanni were subjugated by the Merovingians under king Clovis I. But they still took over administrative tasks and formed a Duchy in Francia.
 In the 8th century they tried to become sovereign again.
 But the attempt failed near Cannstatt.
 The end of the Alemannian duchy was marked with the Council of Cannstatt.

 In an excavation by Günter Fehring, the remains of the Vitalis-Cella under the church St. Dionysius were uncovered.
 Proof of settlement dates back to the late Merovingian period.
 Even older are the single row graves in Oberesslingen and Sirnau.

 Middle Ages

-Esslingen was first mentioned in 777 as Ezelinga in the last will of Abbot Fulrad from Saint-Denis (near Paris), the chaplain of Pippin and Charlemagne.
-He bequeathed the church sixth cell upon the river Neckar to his monastery, Saint-Denis.
+Esslingen was first mentioned in 777 in the last will of Abbot Fulrad from Saint-Denis (near Paris), the chaplain of Pippin and Charlemagne.
+He bequeathed the sixth cell upon the river Neckar that he had received from an Alemannic nobleman by the name of "Hafti" to his monastery, Saint-Denis.
 He also brought the bones of Saint Vitalis to Esslingen, which made it a destination for pilgrims and led to its growth.

 Around 800 Esslingen became a market town, its market rights being certified in 866.
 In 949–953 it was a possession of Liudolf, Duke of Swabia.
 Esslingen received city rights in 1229 under Emperor Frederick II.
 During the same period the still-extant Neckar bridge was built, making Esslingen a major center for trade on the route between Italy, Switzerland, and northern Germany.
 Taxes provided by the bridge and market led to further growth of the town, as did the export of the highly regarded wines from the region.

 The period between the 13th century and 16th century saw many conflicts between the Free Imperial City and the Counts of Württemberg (later Duchy of Württemberg).
-About half the population lost their lives in the Thirty Years War between 1618 and 1648 through famine or epidemics.
+About half the population died in the Thirty Years' War between 1618 and 1648 through famine or epidemics.
 Esslingen lost its independence as an Imperial city during the Napoleonic era in 1802–1803, becoming part of the Duchy of Württemberg.

+The city had a defensive wall, part of which remains, including a landmark "fat tower" (Der Dicke Turm) set on the hill and vineyards above the city.
+A marketplace plaza at the center of the city is ringed by characteristic half-timbered buildings.
+A landmark "old city hall" (Altes Rathaus) stands nearby.